vangj/vagrant-hadoop-2.4.1-spark-1.0.1/README.md

 1. $SPARK_HOME/sbin/start-all.sh

 ### Test Spark on YARN
-You can run Spark on YARN by issuing the following command.
+You can test if Spark can run on YARN by issuing the following command.
+Try NOT to run this command on the slave nodes.
 ```
 $SPARK_HOME/bin/spark-submit --class org.apache.spark.examples.SparkPi \
     --master yarn-cluster \